 There is a need for more histories about families who are not affluent.

 History is based on the writings of the past.
 We know a great deal about the Great Depression because reporters went and recorded the stories of those in the Dust Bowl area.
-However, there are others around the country who didn’t realize the Great Depression happened because they were just as poor, before, during, and after the era.
+However, others around the country didn’t realize the Great Depression happened because they were just as poor before, during, and after the era.
 Tell these stories.